 The final buzzer sounds, and the girls basketball team has done it again!
 The Knights are all smiles and the crowd roars their appreciation for a great team effort.
 This season, the Episcopal girls basketball team has earned wins against 5A schools Walker High and St. Joseph’s Academy.
 They’ve bested St. Michael and St. Scholastica.
 They have come together as a team and it’s exciting to watch.

 Like most teams, this group of girls runs drills together, lifts weights together and spends hours practicing on the court.
 But it’s the behind the scenes focus on service that tells a bigger story.
-These athletes volunteered at a church youth camp and at the Shepherd’s Market Food Pantry gather the supplies they needed for their homes.
+These athletes volunteered at a church youth camp and helped visitors to the Shepherd’s Market Food Pantry gather the supplies they needed for their homes.
 For Christmas, the team wrapped gifts they donated to the Samaritan’s Purse Operation Christmas Child program.
 They have even attended Episcopal Lower School girls basketball games where they cheered on the mini Knights with enthusiasm and spirit.
 Why would a group of high school students dedicate so many hours to service?

 “God gave us the talent of athleticism,” says senior forward Sydney Summerville.
 “God allows us to play on the court as a team.
 Service is our way to thank Him for that.”